-By default, once Bacula starts writing a Volume, it can append to the volume, but it will not overwrite the existing data thus destroying it.
+By default, once Bacula starts writing a Volume, it may append to the volume, but it will not overwrite the existing data thus destroying it.
 However when Bacula recycles a Volume, the Volume becomes available for being reused, and Bacula can at some later time overwrite the previous contents of that Volume.
-Thus all previous data will be lost.
+At that point all previous data on that Volume will be lost.
 If the Volume is a tape, the tape will be rewritten from the beginning.
 If the Volume is a disk file, the file will be truncated before being rewritten.

-You may not want Bacula to automatically recycle (reuse) tapes.
-This would require a large number of tapes though, and in such a case, it is possible to manually recycle tapes.
+You may not want Bacula to automatically recycle (reuse) Volumes.
+Doing so may require a large number of Volumes though.
+However, it is also possible to manually recycle Volumes so that they may be reused.
 For more on manual recycling, see the section entitled Manually Recycling Volumes below in this chapter.

-Most people prefer to have a Pool of tapes that are used for daily backups and recycled once a week, another Pool of tapes that are used for Full backups once a week and recycled monthly, and finally a Pool of tapes that are used once a month and recycled after a year or two.
-With a scheme like this, the number of tapes in your pool or pools remains constant.
+Most people prefer to have a Pool of Volumes that are used for daily backups and recycled once a week, another Pool of Volumes that are used for Full backups once a week and recycled monthly, and finally a Pool of Volumes that are used once a month and recycled after a year or two.
+With a scheme like this, the number of Volumes in your pool or pools remains constant.
 By properly defining your Volume Pools with appropriate Retention periods, Bacula can manage the recycling (such as defined above) automatically.